 New Jersey's state COVID-19 website was created to answer questions about COVID-19 and offer fast links for commonly requested information.

 See a listing of current Short-term Resources including food distribution events, delivery assistance, county services, financial aid, mental health support, and more.
 This list changes daily so check back often.
 If you have a resource you would like to add, send it to email@example.com.

 Established Coronavirus Test Sites and Contact Tracing

-Testing sites are now open.
-Find information about FEMA sites and public sites here.
-Many other local private testing sites are now open.
-Contact your healthcare professional to be directed to a location in your community or search our listing of short-term resources for a test site near you.
+Public testing sites are open and many other local private testing sites are too.
+Contact your healthcare professional to be directed to a location in your community.
+Our listing of short-term resources also includes local community-organized testing sites.
 Individuals who are undocumented or uninsured are eligible for testing as well.

 Next Steps After Testing: